conduktor/quickstart-conduktor-cloudformation/README.md

 # Quickstart Conduktor CloudFormation

-> :warning: **This repository is deprecated**: This repository is no longer maintained.
+> :warning: **This repository is deprecated as of December 2024**: This repository is no longer maintained.
 Please refer to the [Conduktor documentation](https://docs.conduktor.io/platform/category/deployment-options/) for the latest information.

 This repository holds two AWS CloudFormation templates that enable you to deploy Conduktor in two different ways: